industrial-edge/iectl-workflow/docs/installation.md

 ## Deploy custom application

-1. Open terminal, navigate to the [app](../src/app) forder and build the docker application using this command
+1. Open terminal, navigate to the [app](../src/app) folder and build the docker application using this command

   ```bash
   docker-compose build